 Students choose a concentration based on their interest and career goals.

-The minimum total credit-hours required is 42-51.
+The minimum total credit-hours required for an MPH is 42-51.

 Public health includes everything in our lives that affects our health.
 It is a dynamic field of study that seeks to improve the conditions and behaviors affecting the health and well-being of communities and their individual residents.
 Some of the core values of public health are a philosophy of social justice, a focus on populations and an emphasis on prevention.